 If you would like personalized training or need more information about how to ride the bus or train, please contact a Customer Advocate.

-Every bus has a wheelchair lift or ramp, and drivers are trained to help customers secure their wheelchairs safely.
+Every bus has a lift or ramp to accommodate wheelchairs and other mobility devices (such as scooters and Segways), and drivers are trained to help customers secure mobility devices safely.
 Customers with disabilities should board first and exit last.

 Boarding a bus on a lift